Let’s make Hawaiian Shirts!

 - A panel of judges will be selected to judge the entries.
 They will award as many or as few awards as they deem appropriate.

 - Entries must be in place no later than Saturday at noon.
-We prefer that they are placed early on Friday to give everyone as much time to see them as possible; but we understand some cannot arrive early.
+We prefer that they be placed early on Friday to give everyone as much time to see them as possible, but we understand that some cannot arrive at the con that soon.

 - Entries must be picked up before convention close on Monday.